 Are there any side effects?

-The main benefit of this treatment compared to the alternatives is that the treatment is very straightforward and there are relatively few side effects which may include a little soreness in the area treated which quickly subsides.
+The main benefit of Botox® treatment compared to the alternatives is that the treatment is very straightforward and there are relatively few side effects which may include a little soreness in the area treated which quickly subsides.
 There is no down-time and patients can return to their daily activities immediately.

 The treatment is usually very effective; resulting in an almost complete cessation of underarm or facial sweating that can last up to six months from just one treatment session.
 It is important to note that Botox® injections for excessive sweating (hyperhidrosis) is not a cure.
 Symptoms will eventually return and further treatments will be required.